 Once issued, credits for dropped courses or workshops cannot be exchanged for a monetary refund.
 Credits remain on file for two (2) semesters before expiring.
-Credits are filed in the dollar amount originally paid, and may be prorated to adjust for sessions attended, not as placement in a particular course or workshop.
+Credits are filed in the dollar amount originally paid, not as placement in a particular course or workshop.
 If a student uses a credit on file, and later drops the course, the student forfeits that credit.
 It does not remain on file, nor does it roll into the next semester.
 Students using a credit would need to complete all appropriate enrollment forms, obtain necessary approvals, and indicate that they are using a credit on file for payment purposes.